 “I don’t see how this will negatively affect Coloradoans,” Weber says.
 “If anything it should give them a bigger refund.”

 Although our experts agreed that any resulting additional funds would likely be minimal, some people may choose to use this extra cash to buy a new home.
-These changes could be especially effective in helping people to make their first home purchase.
+These changes could be especially effective in helping people to buy a home in Denver for the first time.

 “I think it helps first time homebuyers,” Schrum concludes.
 “You’re going to see some wage improvement, you’re going to see some tax advantages, so people feel like they’ve got a little bit more money to spend.”